Coral-Ann/CV/README.md

 Experience
 -------

-**MMT & Gladstone Brookes** (2018-2021)
+**MMT & Gladstone Brookes (2018-2021)**

 ***CMS Developer***
-- Promoted to more technical role: *A display of my fast learning.*
+- Promoted to more technical role - *A display of my fast learning.*
-- Basic SQL commands: *This has been great for building and managing databases in any project.*
+- Basic SQL commands - *Great for building and managing databases in any project.*
-- Testing systems: *Checking for anything our software and web developers may have missed.
-This has made me thorough and already attuned to spotting edge cases within projects.*
+- Testing systems - *Checking for anything our software and web developers may have missed has made me thorough and already attuned to spotting edge cases within projects.*
-- Identifying bug sources: *This gave me an eye for identifying causes of bugs, proving crucial with test-driven-development and bug-fixing.*
+- Identifying bug sources - *Requires an eye for identifying causes of bugs, proving crucial for test-driven-development and bug-fixing.*
-- System Maintanence: *These tasks varied day-to-day, making me adaptable and agile.*
+- System Maintanence - *Tasks that varied day-to-day, making me adaptable and agile.*
-- Providing pseudo-code: *Changing client requests into code-like structures that would be easily digestable for my developer team.*
+- Providing pseudo-code - *Well practiced in changing client requests into code-like structures that is easily digestable for me and my team.*

 ***IT Frontline Support***
-- Transferred to IT to pursue career interest, my company trusted that I would do well having been a
+- Transferred to IT to pursue career interest
 - User support helpdesk management.
 - Troubleshooting user software and hardware issues.
 - Hardware and VPN setup.